Oral Surgery Procedures & Technology – Dallas, TX

 A broken or decayed tooth that cannot be repaired must instead be removed.
 One of our skilled oral surgeons will examine the tooth and consider different options before recommending an extraction.
 IV sedation is normally used during this procedure, so there’s no need to worry about discomfort; in fact, you might not even remember what happened during your visit.
 We’ll do everything we can to make the extraction as simple for you as possible, and you can expect to recover quickly after your oral surgery in Dallas.

-Your dentist might refer you to Texas Wisdom if there’s a discolored, raised, or otherwise abnormal area in the soft tissues in your mouth.
-Such symptoms might be an early warning sign of oral cancer, and your chances of survival will be much higher is the condition is treated quickly.
+Your dentist might refer you to Texas Wisdom Teeth if there’s a discolored, raised, or otherwise abnormal area in the soft tissues in your mouth.
+Such symptoms might be an early warning sign of oral cancer, and your chances of survival will be much higher if the condition is treated quickly.
 To that end, we can perform a biopsy of the affected area.
 This means taking a sample of the tissue so that it can be thoroughly examined and tested; in about 10 days, the laboratory results should be ready.

 Bone Grafting & Sinus Lifts

 The bone in your jaw will start to recede after you’ve lost your teeth, resulting in a loss of height.
 This can make it difficult for patients that have relied on traditional dentures for a long time to get dental implants.
 Our oral surgeon in Dallas, Dr. Wendling, can perform a procedure called bone grafting to restore the density of the jaw, increasing the chances of successful dental implant surgery.
 A similar treatment called a sinus lift can be used to move the sinus cavity away from the jaw so that it doesn’t get in the way of implant placement.